ehrbase/ehrbase/README.md

 ## Running the tests

-For integration tests please refer to the [integration-test](https://github.com/ehrbase/integration-tests)
+For integration tests please refer to the [integration-test](https://github.com/ehrbase/integration-tests) repository

 ## Deployment